Keavon/Thesis/src/paper/thesis.md

 Future improvements to the system should revolve around adding to the library of available nodes to simplify and expand the capabilities.
 Other brush models like stamping and sweeping are actually compatible with the node-based workflow and would take the form of nodes.
 To improve support for dry media, a stamp node could take a square texture and draw it at repeating intervals based on an assortment of parameters to output a strip texture.
 Other desirable nodes would be one that tapers an input strip texture based on the brightness values encoded in a second input strip.
 More useful data from the Output texture would be speed, since physical paint brushes often get lighter with quick motion, and a factor encoding brush angle in relation to the direction of brush motion.
 These improvements would make the system easier to use and more powerful at building complex and highly reactive brush styles.
 Another improvement would be the inclusion of color which could even vary with properties like pressure or tilt.

-A direction for further research on the subject beyond the concepts explored here can find solutions for the limitations of texture stretching.
-One topic can aim to solve the start and end points of stroke paths which may end abruptly if the stroke data and node graph do not provide for clean ends.
-Another topic can look to find the best approach to dealing with self-intersecting strokes where the textures run through each other and need to blend or even interact with itself in a procedurally defined way.
+A direction for further research on the subject beyond the concepts explored here could find solutions for the limitations of texture stretching.
+Dealing with clean stretching around sharp curve bends would be valuable.
+A related topic can aim to solve the start and end points of stroke paths which may end abruptly if the stroke data and node graph do not provide for clean ends.
+Another topic can look to find the best approach for dealing with a self-intersecting stroke where the texture runs through itself and needs to blend nicely or even interact with itself in a procedurally defined way.
 Another challenge involves finding a way to shorten or lengthen a curve on its interior by modifying the path geometry without causing the texture on one end to "slide" along the existing geometry with the length change.
-One more is finding a comprehensible manner to use 3D noise textures to prevent the "bookmatched" or pixelated look of the slice node so the third dimension is always providing fresh imagery.
+One more is finding a comprehensible manner to use 3D noise textures to prevent the "bookmatched" or pixelated look of the Slicer node so the extra dimension is always providing fresh imagery.

 The concept of applying a node graph procedural authoring environment, with application-specific nodes (like Slicer) designed for dealing with both square and strip textures, is clearly a worthwhile technique for digital painting research and real world painting tools to adopt.
 It moves towards, and nearly reaches, the ideal brush model that provides artists with full customization and integration of pen tablet axis inputs.
 The novel method presented in this paper improves upon unsolved problems in the approaches used by popular graphics editing tools and would be a welcome addition to future 2D painting applications.